 If you want to stream ZDF from countries that censor the web such as Saudi Arabia or China, rest assured the snooping authorities won’t be able to block your communications or even know what sites you visit thanks to ExpressVPN’s strong security.
 The system encrypts every packet using the OpenVPN system.
 This sets up an encryption key that is shared between your computer and the VPN server in Germany.
 This key distribution is protected by 4096-bit key RSA encryption, while regular data exchanges are protected by AES encryption with a 256-bit key.

 The VPN installs itself.
 Once you have paid for the service, click on the download button for your operating system.
 ExpressVPN provides apps for Windows, Mac OS X, macOS, Android, iOS, and Linux.
 You can install the VPN on routers and also Amazon Fire TV, Amazon Fire stick and Kindle Fire tablets.
 The company also provides browser extensions for Chrome, Firefox, and Safari.

-The company gives each customer an allowance of three simultaneous connections and new customers benefit from a 30-day no-quibble money-back guarantee.
+The company gives each customer an allowance of five simultaneous connections and new customers benefit from a 30-day no-quibble money-back guarantee.

 Read our full review of ExpressVPN.

 Money-back guarantee: 45 DAYS